Heading 1

 The future of Hot Tub Covers; Why Insulation Matters

 Traditional hot tub covers often fall short when it comes to retaining heat.
-Over time, foam cores absorb water, become heavy, and lose their insulating power—leading to higher energy bills and longer wait times for your next soak.
+Over time, foam covers absorb water, become heavy, and lose their insulating power—leading to higher energy bills.

 How The AIRCAP 1™ Outperforms Traditional Covers